I’ve recently had a few readers ask me about the potential

 Due to the rumors and accusations made against low-carb

 diets, however, these findings greatly surprised the researchers.
-In fact, they even
+They even

 healthy cholesterol levels, Foster questioned whether the effects would continue